xav-b/taskbook/build.md

 ### Fix behaviors

+- More performant - should be a feature
 - _groupByX should belong to Catalog
 - Make board names stored lower case, displayed title case (case insensitive basically)
 - `archive` and `timeline` to support same filters as `tb list`